SkillsFundingAgency/pds-contracts-data-api-client/README.md

 ## Usage example

 To use this contracts api client sdk in your application after installation add `AddContractsDataApiClient` during startup to services collection as below.
-It requires polly registry for transient fault tollerance.
+It requires polly registry for transient fault tolerance.

 ```c#
     public class Startup